See: The PmaPrototype

 object functionality is that when the application starts, the content of the prototype is copied into all corresponding instances, that use this prototype.

 The main advantage of the prototype-instance concept is the automatic copying of the prototype into all instances on application start, so any modification done to the prototype will be included in all instances next time the application is launched.
 The content of the original prototype exists only in the development environment, does not exist in the running application.
 Only the prototype copies exist in all corresponding instances.
-Parametrized prototypes:

-It is often necessary to ensure that instances created from the same prototype must be slightly different.
+Usually is necessary to ensure that instances created from the same prototype must be slightly different.
 The main differences are usually different texts, initialization constant values, bindings to variables, own files or database tables, trends, alarms and event groups and different scripts.
 For this purpose the Parameters of the Pma object

 can be used, by defining a set of parameters and then the specific instance sets the real value of these parameters, valid for the corresponding instance.
 For defining the parameters of the PmaPrototype